Leidos Dynetics AGM-190 Black Arrow / Havoc Spear

 Leidos Dynetics began the development of what it called the Small Cruise Missile (SCM) in 2021, based on its experience with the GBU-69/B Small Glide Munition.
 In 2022, an agreement was signed with SOCOM (Special Operations Command) to develop SCM as a low-cost adaptable "delivery platform".
-The missile has since been named Black Arrow by Leidos.
+The missile has since been named Black Arrow by Leidos, and Havoc Spear by the USAF.

 Initial development and testing focused on delivering Black Arrow from AC-130J aircraft by ejecting it off the cargo ramp from a transport-and-launch canister.
 The first guided flight test was conducted in October 2024, and by May 2025, a range of 740 km (400 nm) had been demonstrated.
 In November that year, the SCM was designated as AGM-190A.